robdeputter/MyMovies_IOS/README.md

 Furthermore, this app also offers the possibility to consult the latest releases of Netflix, so you can already look forward to a brand new season of your favorite series.

-If you like to let your friends know about a movie or series that you liked very much, you can share it through different platforms (mail, messages, messenger,...).
+If you like to let your friends know about a movie or series that you like, you can share it through different platforms (mail, messages, messenger,...).

 ## Screenshots
 ![Screenshot](./Screenshots/homescreen.PNG) ![Screenshot](./Screenshots/Searchscreen.PNG) ![Screenshot](./Screenshots/favoritesscreen.PNG)